Purdue Big Bass Drum: History

-In 1921, band director Spotts Emrick commissioned the Leedy Manufacturing Company in Indianapolis, Indiana, to produce a massive bass drum.
+In 1921, band director Paul Spotts Emrick commissioned the Leedy Manufacturing Company in Indianapolis, Indiana, to produce a massive bass drum.
 Other bands were trying to make large drums at the time, but most could only achieve a diameter of about four feet.
+Emrick wanted a drum larger than that; specifically, he wanted a drum "larger than the man playing it."
 The main constraints included finding cattle skins large enough to use for drum heads, and carrying the drum both during and in between performances.
 After months of searching, Leedy's suppliers solved the first problem by finding steers weighing between 2,000 and 3,000 pounds each, which are said to have been from Argentina.
 These large heads put a great strain on the shell, requiring special reinforcement rods to be designed.
 While other marching bands had tried having two people work together to move their large drums along the football field, Emrick and Leedy decided to use a wheeled carriage.
 After contacting Jesse Lemon of the New York Central Railroad, Emrick was able to find a baggage car with a door large enough to accommodate the Monster.

 The Purdue Drum's first football game was at the University of Chicago, whose band members immediately contacted C.G.
 Conn asking for an even larger drum.
 The resulting instrument was completed the following year.
 In 1939, Chicago disbanded its football program and the drum was placed in storage, allegedly becoming irradiated as a result of studies relating to the Manhattan Project.
 It was eventually returned to Conn in Elkhart, Indiana, after it passed a Geiger test.
 It was sold to the University of Texas at Austin for $1 in 1954, where it was nicknamed "Big Bertha".